On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D: Introduction

 \section{Introduction}

-We consider the three-dimensional inviscid non-conducting Boussinesq system in a frame with reference rotation, which is used to describe the large-scale dynamical progress, such as atmospheric and oceanic flows.
-The governing equations read
+We consider the three-dimensional inviscid non-conducting Boussinesq system with reference rotation, which is used to describe the large-scale dynamical progress, such as atmospheric flows and oceanic flows.
+The governing system reads

-where $\mathbf{u}_*=(u_*,v_*,w_*)$ is the velocity relative to the rotating frame. $\theta_0$ and $\rho_0$ are, respectively, the reference temperature and density.
-Here $\gamma, g$ are positive physical constants and we use $\rho_*=\rho_0(1-\gamma(\theta_*-\theta_0))$, $p_*$ and $\theta_*$ to denote the density, the relative pressure and the temperature of the fluid, respectively.
-Here $\Omega$ and $\mathbf{k}$ represent, respectively, the reference rotation rate and the unit vector in the $z_*$-direction, i.e., $\mathbf{k}=(0, 0, 1).$ For more background and its fundamental importance of this Boussinesq system in both geophysics and mathematics, one can refer to \cite{Drazin, pedlosky} and references therein.
+where $(t, x, y, z) \in \mathbb{R}_+\times \mathbb{T}^2\times[0, 1],$ with horizontal periodic domain $\mathbb{T}^2:=(0, 1)^2.$ $(u, v, w)$, $p$ and $\theta$ stand for velocity, pressure and temperature of the fluid.
+Here $H$, $Ro$ and $B$ are, respectively, the height scale of the flow, Rossby number and Burger number.
+For example, for the westerlies in the atmosphere, it is found that $R o \ll 1$ and $B \approx 1$.
+For the readers' convenience, we present the derivation of \eqref{original} in the Appendix, in which the definition of $Ro$ and $B$ will be given.
+For more background and its fundamental importance of the rotating Boussinesq equations in both geophysics and mathematics, we refer to \cite{Drazin,Hart1979, Majda2003, pedlosky} and references therein.